 I honestly don’t know if this will work — whether we can make enough money on the goodwill of fans to sustain the project or justify the thousands of hours of effort it will require from dozens of people to see it through.
 And therefore, I don’t know how long we’ll be able to keep it up.
 At least we will try very hard to complete the pilot.
 Hopefully, we’ll get enough interest to see us through a season.
 If things work out well, we have excellent story arcs planned all the way through to a third season, and some ideas for beyond that.
 But that really depends on your support, and that unquestionably depends on how well we do our job.
 In any case, I’m pretty sure it’s going to be fun!

-The focus for 2016 and 2017 has been infrastructure development, in the form of a “virtual studio” system that will allow team collaboration on the project.
+The focus from 2016 to 2018 has been infrastructure development, in the form of a “virtual studio” system that will allow team collaboration on the project.
 In early 2016, it became clear that the lack of such a system was holding us back, and a great deal of work has gone into this since then, as partially documented in recent Production Blog posts (particularly: “Studio Progress and Development Plans“, “Virtual Studio Addendum“, “TACTIC Replication & Backup“).

 This is also one of the things we are doing that may have more community impact as we are document our entire studio effort and releasing any software we produce under open source licenses.